 Factors Affecting Harvard Business School ROI Analysis

-Pre-MBA Salary and outlier post-MBA salary trends for the industry determines the opportunity cost.
+Pre-MBA salary and post-MBA salary trends for the industry together determine the opportunity cost.

 Entertainment and Media: Outlier Industry for Harvard MBA

 Entertainment and Media was the outlier industry for Harvard.
-The industry has the second lowest pre-MBA salary, but because Harvard placed candidates into the industry with a $180,000 median salary, the ROI is one of the highest for candidates from the industry.
+The industry has one of the lowest pre-MBA salaries, but because Harvard placed candidates into the industry with a $180,000 median salary, the ROI is one of the highest for candidates from the industry.
 This can only occur because of Harvard's Unique MBA Curriculum.

 Finance: High ROI for Harvard MBA

-The high ROI was consistent across all Finance sub-sectors: Venture Capital, Private Equity and Investment Banking, all ranking in the top 6 list with Venture Capital ROI an outlier for Harvard MBA.
+The high ROI was consistent across all Finance sub-sectors: Venture Capital, Private Equity and Investment Banking, all ranking in the top of the list, with Venture Capital ROI an outlier for Harvard MBA.
 The industry attracted the highest post-MBA median salary.

-For Harvard MBA: High Pre-MBA Salary Affected Opportunity Cost
+For Harvard MBA: High Pre-MBA Salary Affects Opportunity Cost

 2) Entrepreneurship Trend

 17% of the Class of 2025 started businesses.
 There are no guarantees of entrepreneurs beating salaried professionals in ROI.
-Approximately 20–21% fail in the first year, 49–50% fail within 5 years and 65% fail within 10 years according to latest data from U.S. Bureau of Labor Statistics.
-If the Harvard MBA entrepreneur is pursuing a startup in tech, SaaS, venture-backed companies, the failure rate is 90% in 10 years.
+Approximately 20–21% fail in the first year, 49–50% fail within 5 years and 65% fail within 10 years according to the U.S. Bureau of Labor Statistics.
+For tech, SaaS, and venture-backed startups, the failure rate reaches 90% within 10 years.

 3) Location’s Impact